-10. Share and share alike:
+10. Share and share alike

 Nearly everyone is related to everyone else or has shared the same lovers.
-“Bold and The Beautiful” wrote in an incestuous relationship for Uncle Rick and Phoebe.
-It was true love when “Guiding Light” cousins Jonathan and Tammy got together, and “Days of our Lives” adopted Uncle Max, one of the hottest young men in Salem who was paired off with not just one but two beautiful nieces of his, Chelsea and then Stephanie.
+Bold and The Beautiful writers, for example, wrote an incestuous relationship for Uncle Rick and his niece Phoebe.
+It was true love when Guiding Light cousins Jonathan and Tammy got together, and Days of our Lives adopted Max, who was paired off with not just one but two beautiful nieces of his, Chelsea and then Stephanie.
 Adopted or not, it’s creepy unless you really suspend disbelief.
-Some settle for sharing.
-Stefano is married to Kate, who once was a love interest for Stefano’s son, EJ, while “The Bold and The Beautiful’s” entire cast of men have shared Brooke and Taylor.
-Well when you say it like that…Ew!
+Some characters settle for sharing.
+Stefano is married to Kate, who once was a love interest for Stefano’s son, EJ, while The Bold and The Beautiful’s entire cast of men have shared Brooke and Taylor.
+Ew!

-9. Unused cast:
+9. Unused cast

-It bothers us that some soap operas, such as “Bold and The Beautiful,” for example, do not use their whole cast more often.
-Core characters such as Thorne and Felicia haven’t had a storyline in ages, while new characters come on strong and then are often only seen in the background once their storyline wraps up.
+It bothers viewers that some soap operas, such as Bold and The Beautiful, for example, do not use their whole cast more often.
+Core characters such as Thorne and Felicia haven’t had a storyline in ages, while new characters come on strong, often only seen in the background once their storyline wraps up.
 We would like soap operas to utilize more characters at the same time, and possibly use the ones most used such as Brooke and Ridge, a little less often, while also allowing them to cross paths more.

-8. All private meetings held in public:
+8. Private meetings held in public

 Characters on most soap operas hold their private meetings in public.
-With “Days of our Lives,” it’s on the pier.
-With “General Hospital,” it’s on the docks.
-Everyone goes there for a clandestine rendezvous or to divulge top secret information, and at some point they are discovered.
+With Days of our Lives, it’s on the pier.
+With General Hospital, it’s on the docks.
+Everyone goes there for a clandestine rendezvous or to divulge top secret information, and at some point, they are discovered.
 Since everyone passes through there, you’d think someone would be smart enough to pick a new super secret spot for a life altering confession.
 Nope.

-In terms of “One Life To Live” in specific, these two bits of dialogue for Dorian Lord are overkill.
+In terms of One Life To Live in specific, these two bits of dialogue for Dorian Lord are overkill.
 A few times a month, she’ll say something to the effect of, “I practically raised Antonio and Cristian as my own.”
 Yeah, yeah.
 Word’s out, Dorian.
 Another of her lines to anyone who she’s trying to outdo is to tell them she’s Dr. Dorian Lord, even though she was stripped of her license to practice years ago!
-How about “Guiding Light’s” Josh and Reva’s tagline, “Always,” which for many, got old as the years dragged on with this on and off again couple.
+How about Guiding Light’s Josh and Reva’s tagline, “Always,” which for many, got old as the years lost its meaning with this on and off again couple.

-6. Storyline dropping:
+6. Storyline dropping

-It happens on all soap operas but dropping storylines and plot points seems to be a favorite pastime of “General Hospital’s.”
-A couple recent offences which come to mind include Edward’s fling with his lady friend Deidre; Luke getting kidnapped/the new Cassadines threat; the teen abuse storyline; and what the heck happened to Toussaint?
+It happens on all soap operas but dropping storylines and plot points seems to be a favorite pastime of General Hospital’s.
+A couple of recent offenses which come to mind include Edward’s fling with his lady friend Deidre; Luke getting kidnapped/the new Cassadines threat; the teen abuse storyline; and what the heck happened to Toussaint?
 We know some of this will be addressed again, but it seems like either they just stop referencing certain story points altogether, or they are very spotty in their storytelling, ala Kristina and Kiefer.
 It’s very frustrating.

-5. Dragged to their death:
+5. Dragged to their death

 We’re referring to the storylines, of course.
-The “Y&R,” for example, is known for storytelling in real time, but some of the arcs are so long that viewers cease to care about the outcome, and the scenes become repetitive and uninteresting to watch.
+The Y&R, for example, is known for storytelling in real time, but some of the arcs are so long that viewers cease to care about the outcome, and the scenes become repetitive and uninteresting to watch.
 Right now, for example, the Ryder storyline is a prime contender for this dishonor – by the time we find out who he really is, we likely won’t care anymore!

-4. No Diversity:
+4. No Diversity

 Another annoyance, which has been going on since day one and has been pretty obvious to most critics of all soaps, is that there is no diversity.
-Take “B&B.” Los Angeles is a virtual melting pot, but there are only two people of color who currently air on “The Bold and The Beautiful.”
+Take Bold and The Beautiful.
+Los Angeles is a virtual melting pot, but there are only two people of color who currently air on Bold and The Beautiful.
 Marcus and Justin – and rarely at that.
+Where are their storylines?
 Secondly, how can neither fashion house have any gay men on staff, when we know gay men rule the fashion world?
 It’s really quite ridiculous that the one soap that should have the most diversity might possibly have the least.

 Many female characters in soaps are dumbed down.
-Between “AMC’s” Kendall’s nagging and whining, Marissa’s wide-eyed innocence routine, and Amanda falling for every scam David pulls, “All My Children” viewers are sick to death of the overabundant portrayal of women who are hapless, helpless, and clueless!
+Between All My Children’s Kendall’s nagging and whining, Marissa’s wide-eyed innocence routine, and Amanda falling for every scam David pulls, All My Children viewers are sick to death of the overabundant portrayal of women who are hapless, helpless, and clueless!

 When a writer comes up with an idea for a story, then tailors the characters to fit it, rather than allowing the story to flow naturally from a character-driven standpoint, viewers wind up watching a bunch of characters behaving like strangers, doing things we do not understand or relate to, for the purpose of furthering a particular plot that might have sounded good in planning.
-Viewers have labeled many of “All My Children’s” recent storylines as ‘stupid’, and this is partly the reason.
+Viewers have labeled many of All My Children’s recent storylines as ‘stupid’, and this is partly the reason.